Tent After Care Guide

 Always practise putting up and taking down your tent before leaving on your camping trip.
 We've all watched Mike's YouTube videos pitching in minutes and thinking we can do the same, but practise makes perfect and you'll be a whizz in no time!
 Its also a good idea to take note how each part goes back in the bag - stress-free packing after your amazing trip!

-Don't forget erecting in rain and wind isn't the easiest, so take time to understand how each component fits for a successful camping trip.
+Don't forget erecting in rain and wind isn't the easiest, so take time to understand how each component fits for a stress-free camping trip.
+When your ready to leave, take time putting it away.

 Cleaning and Drying